Excellence in Research (ERA)

 The Objectives of ERA are to:

-Identify emerging research areas and opportunities for further development; and
+- Identify emerging research areas and opportunities for further development.

 ERA assesses research at the discipline level and uses the ABS Field of Research (FoR) Codes at the 4-digit level to categorise research.
 Data submitted at the 4-digit level will also be rolled up and assessed at the 2-digit level for a broader assessment.